-Experimental Archaeology: This is the use of new and experimental scientific methods to further the field of Archaeology.
+Experimental Archaeology: This is the use of new and empirical scientific methods to further the field of Archaeology.

-Archaeological Digging is a fairly safe activity as long as you take some basic safety precautions:
+Archaeological Digging is a reasonably safe activity as long as you take some basic safety precautions:

-- Always make sure you are travelling with a reputable and licensed Dig Site Organiser.
+- Always ensure you travel with a reputable and licensed Dig Site Organiser

-- Ensure that you are not surrounded by loose rocks and soil or land that could give way.
+- Ensure you are not surrounded by loose rocks, soil, or land that could give way